Boys and girls, not children or kids

 It’s also one of the words that shows that I’ve been away from Denmark for a long time now: I’m not really sure which term Danish teachers use to address the boys and girls… “Godmorgen, børn!”?
 “Godmorgen, drenge og piger!”?
 “Godmorgen, alle sammen!”?

-3 thoughts on “Boys and girls, not children or kids
+3 responses to “Boys and girls, not children or kids”

 God morgen Peter, God morgen Søren etc.